terrestris/helm-charts/charts/mapproxy/README.md

 # Helm chart for mapproxy

-Helm chart that uses [`terrestris/mapproxy`](https://github.com/terrestris/docker-mapproxy/) docker image for Kubernetes cluster deployments.
-Beside a running instance of `terrestris/mapproxy`, a nginx is deployed to handle mapproxy's UWSGI requests.
+Helm chart that uses the official [`mapproxy` docker image](https://github.com/mapproxy/mapproxy/pkgs/container/mapproxy%2Fmapproxy) for Kubernetes cluster deployments.
 The used version of `mapproxy` can be defined in `Chart.yaml`, in particular in property `appVersion`.
-By default the deployed mapproxy in cluster will provide a preconfigured cache of [OWS-terrestris](https://www.terrestris.de/de/openstreetmap-wms/).
+By default, the deployed mapproxy in cluster will provide a preconfigured cache of [OWS-terrestris](https://www.terrestris.de/de/openstreetmap-wms/).

 The following mapproxy specific parameters can be configured in (custom) `values.yaml`:
-* `mapproxy.uwsgiProcesses`: The number of uwsgi processes (default: 2)
-* `mapproxy.uwsgiThreads`: The number of uwsgi threads (default: 20)
 * `persistence.enabled`: A default pvc (persistent volume claim) is used for persistent mapproxy data
 * `persistence.size`: Size of pvc (persistent volume claim)
 * `persistence.useExisting`: Should an existing pvc (persistent volume claim) be used, default: `false`
 * `persistence.existingPvcName`: The name of an existing pvc (persistent volume claim) that should be used to store mapproxy data in
-* `extraEnv`: Map of additional environment variables passed to mapproxy.
-* `extraEnvFrom`: Pass additional environment variables from secrets, configmaps etc.

 An existing `mapproxy.yaml` can easily be provided via a further config map.
 In this case add / modify (custom) `values.yaml` as follows:
 ```yaml